-The proposed legislation, General Assembly Raised Bill No. 7016, aims to enhance energy capital improvements in Connecticut by allowing third-party developers to participate in various energy programs.
+The proposed General Assembly Raised Bill No. 7016 aims to enhance energy capital improvements in Connecticut by allowing third-party developers to participate in various energy programs.
 Specifically, it repeals and replaces existing provisions in Section 16-244dd, enabling the Public Utilities Regulatory Authority to select appropriate entities, including the Connecticut Green Bank and the Department of Energy and Environmental Protection, to implement any ratepayer-funded clean energy, renewable energy, or electric grid modernization programs.
-Additionally, Section 16-244z is amended to allow the same entities to conduct solicitations for programs established under this section.
+Additionally, Section 16-244z is amended to allow similar selections for program implementation, including conducting solicitations.

-Furthermore, the bill introduces a new section that authorizes the State Bond Commission to issue bonds for a municipal electric grid modernization program, which will provide grants to municipalities operating their own electric utilities for infrastructure modernization.
-Municipalities can apply for these grants through the Office of Policy and Management, which may set additional requirements.
-The bonds issued will be general obligations of the state, ensuring that the full faith and credit of Connecticut backs their repayment.
-The act is set to take effect on July 1, 2025.
+Furthermore, the bill establishes a municipal electric grid modernization grant program, which will be funded through state-issued bonds.
+The State Bond Commission is authorized to issue bonds to support this program, providing grants to municipalities that own and operate electric utilities and seek to modernize their grid infrastructure.
+Municipalities can apply for these grants through the Office of Policy and Management, which may set additional requirements for grant eligibility.
+The bill is set to take effect on July 1, 2025.

 Statutes affected: Raised Bill: 16-244dd, 16-244z